YottaDB/YDBDoc/MessageRecovery/errors.rst

 STATSDBERR, Error in/at LLLL attempting to use a statistics database: SSSS

-Run Time Error: Indicates an error occurred while attempting to open a statistics database.
+Run Time Error: Indicates that an error occurred while attempting to open a statistics database.
 This error is followed by one or more additional error messages describing the actual condition that occured.
 The LLLL is an entryref or module name where the error occurred.

 Action: Address the condition(s) causing the error and retry.